 Conduct pre-departure checks

-With effect from 7 May 2021, 2359 hours, all short-term travellers entering Singapore via the Air Travel Pass and Connect@Singapore initiative are required to stay in their declared departure point for the last 21 consecutive days before departing for Singapore.
+With effect from 7 May 2021, 2359 hours, all short-term travellers entering Singapore via the Air Travel Pass, Connect@Singapore and Vaccinated Travel Lane are required to stay in their declared departure point for the last 21 consecutive days before departing for Singapore.

 Travellers entering via the Reciprocal Green Lane are required to stay in their declared departure point for at least 14 consecutive days before departing for Singapore.